Elected to Scottish Division Two 1904.

 Although Aberdeen were now well-known throughout Europe, the management realised that their crest was not recognised outside of Scotland, so commissioned a new version, which was adopted in 1986.

 In 1990 The Dons won the Scottish FA Cup on penalties and the following season were pipped by Rangers for the Premiership title.
 The rest of the decade was comparatively lean and the club came close to relegation several times, although they did win another League Cup in 1995.
 No further honours came to Pittodrie for the next 19 years (they won the Scottish League Cup in 2013-14) and while they can still count themselves among the main rivals to the Old Firm, the golden days of Aberdeen FC seem a long way behind them.

 Since 2005 the club crest has featured two stars that represent the Don's European triumphs from the Eighties.
-Another change was made in 2014 when the 1979 badge was reinstated.
+For the 2014-15 season only the 1979 badge was reinstated.

 - (a) Aberdeen FC Official Site